daniel-anavaino/RITSAR/README.md

 Before installation, please make sure you have the following:
 - SciPy.
 Comes with many Python distributions such as Enthought Canopy, Python(x,y), and Anaconda.
 Development was done using the Anaconda distribution which can be downloaded for free from https://store.continuum.io/cshop/anaconda/.
 - OpenCV (optional).
 If using the omega-k algorithm, OpenCV is required.
+Can be installed from the command line using

+  $ pip install opencv-python

-Instructions for installing OpenCV for Python can be found at  https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html#py-table-of-content-setup.
+alternatively, instructions for installing OpenCV for Python can be found at  https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html#py-table-of-content-setup.
 - Spectral (optional).
 Needed to interface with .envi files.
 Can be installed from the command line using

   $ pip install spectral